Universal Screening

 Universal gifted and talented screening is required as part of House Bill 14-1102.
 The State of Colorado requires “Conducting a universal screening of enrolled students no later than second grade to identify gifted children and a second screening of gifted children in conjunction with the creation of each child’s individual career and academic plan.”

-In keeping with the law and best practices, the DPS Gifted and Talented department administers a cognitive assessment to all students in kindergarten, 2nd grade, and 6th grade.
+In keeping with the law and best practices, the DPS Gifted and Talented department administers a cognitive assessment to all students in 1st and 5th grades.

 Details of the Process